pingcap/docs/tidb-cloud/data-service-response-and-error-code.md

 ### 408

 This error code indicates that the request exceeds the timeout duration of the endpoint.
+To modify the timeout of an endpoint, refer to [Configure properties](/tidb-cloud/data-service-manage-endpoint.md#configure-properties).

 An example response is as follows: